 The Hope Heart Institute created an endowed a nursing professorship at Seattle University in 2006.
 The institute was founded in 1959 by Lester R. Sauvage, M.D., a world-renowned cardiovascular surgeon and research scientist.
 The Hope Heart Institute's mission is to serve humanity through cardiovascular research and education.
-They are dedicated to preventing and treating heart and blood vessel disease, and to improving the physical, emotional and spiritual quality of life for all at risk of – or affected by – cardiovascular disease In 2015, the professorship was re-named in memory of Dr. Lester Sauvage and his wife, Mary Ann Sauvage (BSN '56), and is intended for a nursing faculty member whose scholarship impacts cardiac wellness.
+They are dedicated to preventing and treating heart and blood vessel disease, and to improving the physical, emotional and spiritual quality of life for all at risk of – or affected by – cardiovascular disease.
+On November 18, 2015, the Professorship was renamed in honor of Dr. Lester and Mary Ann Sauvage, BSN '56, and the agreement was amended and broadened to focus on wellness, disease prevention, and health promotion to help individuals maintain heart health and reduce their risk for cardiac disease.

 Premera Blue Cross created an endowed professorship in the CON in 2005.
 Premera’s mission is to provide their customers peace of mind about their healthcare by providing innovative programs and services focused on wellness and prevention, disease management and patient safety.
 This professorship is intended for a nursing faculty member whose scholarship impacts primary health care, prevention, and innovations in care delivery.